 Even if you think you’ve never used microlearning before, you may be surprised.

-Here are some common examples of microlearning almost everyone uses.
+Here are five some common examples of microlearning almost everyone uses:

 Infographics deliver information at a glance.
 By translating data, product information, and even workflows into graphics, learners get the picture quickly.